Cybersecurity Basics: Are They Enough for Current Threats?

 NIST says that organizations should monitor computers and networks for possible unauthorized access or connections regarding detection.
 It is also crucial to investigate unusual activities on the web.

-Lastly, organizations need to have strategies for recovery.
-NIST says that there have to plan for repairing and restoring hardware and software after an attack.
-It is vital to have a disaster recovery plan, as no cybersecurity system can ever be perfect.
+Lastly, organizations need recovery strategies.
+NIST says that they must plan for repairing and restoring hardware and software after an attack.
+A disaster recovery plan is vital, as no cybersecurity system can ever be perfect.
 It is impossible to prevent all cyber assaults from penetrating an organization’s defenses.

 When the basics are not enough

 Complying with the guidelines laid out above would seem adequate, considering how they cover virtually all aspects of cybersecurity.
-From threat identification to remediation and recovery, the established guidelines address all the critical concerns.
+The established guidelines address all critical concerns, from threat identification to remediation and recovery.

-However, following guidelines is often not enough.
-As cybersecurity expert Kerry Bailey emphasizes in a Forbes Technology Council post piece, compliance does not equal cybersecurity.
-“A company can be 100% compliant and yet 100% owned by cyber criminals,” Bailey notes.
+However, following such guidelines is often not enough.
+As cybersecurity expert Kerry Bailey emphasizes in a Forbes Technology Council post, compliance does not equal cybersecurity.
+“A company can be 100% compliant and yet 100% owned by cybercriminals,” Bailey notes.

 In October 2020, for example, Barnes & Noble informed its customers that it suffered a ransomware attack that led to a data breach and the inability of customers to access their libraries.
 The attack also disrupted the company’s brick-and-mortar store operations across the United States as point-of-sale systems became inoperable.

 Barnes & Noble is by no means negligent when it comes to cybersecurity.
-However, according to a CPO Magazine report, the company possibly fell for a phishing and social engineering attack, which made it possible to inject the ransomware into its system.
-Even the most robust cyber defenses become ineffective when people in an organization are tricked into doing a cybercriminal’s bidding.
+However, according to a CPO Magazine report, the company possibly fell for a phishing and social engineering attack, which allowed ransomware to be injected into its system.
+Even the most robust cyber defenses become ineffective when employees fall for cybercriminals’ traps.

 Similarly, strong software defenses are insufficient when dealing with complex and persistent attacks like credential stuffing.
 This reportedly happened to around half a million Zoom accounts sold on the dark web.
 The cyber thieves behind the attack allegedly obtained the accounts using previously stolen credentials.